VitaliiKalinchyk/flow-control-task01-master/README.md

-# Flow control.
-Loop statements.
+# The sum of odd digits

 The purpose of this exercise is to train you to work with loop statements.